-Pol Pot was the leader of Cambodia from 1975 to 1979.
-It is estimated that between one and two million people died under his harsh rule.
-He fled in 1979 when neighbouring Vietnam invaded Cambodia.
-The reason for this was that Cambodia had previously tried to take over Vietnamese villages.
-The Cambodian army was overrun within two weeks.
+Pol Pot was leader of Cambodia from 1975 to 1979.
+Under his strict rule, an estimated 1 to 2 million people died.
+He fled in 1979 when neighboring Vietnam invaded Cambodia.
+The reason was that Cambodia had tried to take Vietnamese villages.
+The Cambodian army was overrun within 2 weeks.
 And Pol Pot?
-He fled, but where to?
+He fled, but to where?

-Pol Pot left for the jungle at Anlong Veng, near the Thai border.
-This place was strategic.
+Pol Pot left for the jungle near Anlong Veng in the northwest of the country.
+This place was strategically chosen.
 If the Cambodian army nearly found him, he could always flee to Thailand.
-In 1998 the army was close by, but then Pol Pot died at the age of 83.
-He would never be convicted of his atrocities.
+This is how the army was close in 1998, but just before they found his hideout, Pol Pot died at the age of 83.
+He would never be convicted of his misdeeds.

-Sightseeing – What to do in Anlong Veng?
+Sightseeing – What to see and do in Anlong Veng?

-There are several possibilities to visit the Khmer Rouge sites.
-First, you can do that by a day trip from Siem Reap.
-But you can also go to Anlong Veng yourself and arrange for a motorbike guide at the roundabout to take you there.
+There are several ways to visit the sites of the Khmer Rouge.
+First, you can do so by taking a day trip from Siem Reap.
+But you can also go to Anlong Veng yourself and arrange for a guide at the traffic circle to take you there.
 This costs between 15 and 20 dollars.
-I don’t recommend renting a motorbike.
+I do not recommend renting a motorcycle.
 The road to his hideout or that of his companions is pretty bad.
-I was sweating a lot on the back of a motorbike.
+On the back of a motorcycle I was sweating a lot.

 You only go to Anlong Veng for the places that have to do with Pol Pot and the Khmer Rouge.
-And there are still a number of them:
+And there are a number of those:

 - The hideout of Pol Pot